EnterpriseDB/docs/docs/how-tos/markdown-tips.md

 ## Redirects

-The app is concerned with two different types of redirects that you can define in frontmatter.
+The app is concerned with two different types of redirects that you can define in front matter.

 ### Internal redirects (in Docs 2.0)